Green Abundance By Design

 Watering

 The number one requirement for the healthy establishment of your woody plants is its watering.
 There are different considerations to take into account depending on the size of the material at time of installation and the season it was installed.
-As a general guiding principal you should be looking to water deeply at least once a week.
+As a general guiding principal, you should be looking to water deeply at least once a week.
 If you have opted for our drip irrigation installation, the emitters and timer program are calibrated to follow our recommended guidelines for watering maintenance.
 Refer to the plant maturity guideline for expected number of seasons drip irrigation is to be utilized.

 Spring Installation